MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1716-identifiers-should-not-match-keywords.md

 ## Cause

-A name of a namespace, a type, or a virtual or interface member matches a reserved keyword in a programming language.
+The name of a namespace, type, or virtual or interface member matches a reserved keyword in a programming language.

+By default, this rule only looks at externally visible namespaces, types, and members, but this is [configurable](#configurability).

 ## Rule description